|

 It might as well be the moon.

-"THE VOICE": Sung live, a bumper for the scene changed, wordless bridges between rooms, buffering the beginning and end of the “radio” parts.
+"THE VOICE": Sung live, a mostly wordless Greek chorus, a bumper for the scene changes, buffering the beginning and end of the “radio” parts and setting/reflecting the mood.

 the 2018 production